 In comparison to the late great Jerome Bruner (October 1, 1915 – June 5, 2016), there is perhaps not a single individual who did more to usher in psychology’s cognitive era.
 It was after becoming discouraged with the field’s dominant approach of behaviorism in the 1940s when the iconic psychologist first began studying the human mind and his contributions over the following two decades would prove to be invaluable to the development of the cognitive approach.
 Not only did Bruner’s groundbreaking research on the active processes of perception and sensation open up a new avenue for psychological study, but his 1956 book A Study of Thinking and his role founding the Harvard’s Center for Cognitive Studies in 1960, alongside colleague George A. Miller, were undoubtedly significant to the cognitive revolution and the formalization of Cognitive Psychology.

-In addition to his pioneering work during what was perhaps the most important movement in the field’s history, the legendary psychologist, who’s interest in studying the mind may have stemmed from the fact that he was born blind and spent the first two years of his life living in a visual world he constructed without sight, contributed to a number of other psychological branches including Developmental, Educational and Legal.
-Moreover, his research on language and learning was similarly important for the psychology’s broader evolution.
+In addition to his pioneering work during what was perhaps the most important movement in the field’s history, the legendary psychologist, who’s interest in studying the mind may have stemmed from the fact that he was born blind and spent the first two years of his life living in a visual world he constructed without sight, contributed to a number of other psychological branches including Developmental, Educational, and Legal.
+Moreover, his research on language and learning was similarly important for psychology’s broader evolution.
 For the numerous contributions he made throughout what would become a 70-year career, Jerome Bruner will forever be remembered as one of the discipline’s most influential cognitive figures.
 While most of his peers fell in line with the field’s most celebrated thinkers and standard operating proceeders, Bruner ushered in a new age by thinking outside the box.
 He told us:

 The shrewd guess, the fertile hypothesis, the courageous leap to a tentative conclusion – these are the most valuable coins of the thinker at work.
 But in most schools guessing is heavily penalized and is associated somehow with laziness.”